Part 1 in a series of tutorials on value investing, the mispriced markets way.

 You can approach investing from many different angles.
 Some investors focus on dividends.
 Others are drawn to growth companies.
 Adherents of technical analysis spend their time looking for patterns on stock charts while fundamental analysts pore over financial statements.
 There are passive investors and momentum investors.
 Day traders and “buy and hold” investors.
 Even amongst the community that label themselves value investors there are a variety of approaches.
 Here, some focus on earnings while others emphasize book value or free cash flow.
 Warren Buffett devotees spend their time looking for moats while Peter Lynch disciples search for growth at a reasonable price.
 Followers of Joel Greenblatt and his magic formula will spend their time calculating returns on capital and enterprise values.

 I’m not going to talk about all of these competing ideologies.
 I’m going to talk about the way I invest.
-With some relatively minor refinements and enhancements along the way, I’ve been investing essentially the same way for the past 20+ years.
+With some relatively minor refinements and enhancements along the way, I’ve been investing essentially the same way for close to 30 years.
 And my track record suggests that my approach is as good a one as any and, in fact, far, far better than most.

 Buying Companies, Not Stocks

 I use some mental tricks to help me frame my investment decisions in the right way.
 When I buy a stock, I like to think of myself as buying the entire company.
 I often talk about the companies I own, not the stocks I’ve bought.
-While I may not have the wherewithal to take over entire companies, when I buy a stock I am nonetheless buying a part ownership stake in the company and I take that purchase decision very seriously.
+While I may not have the wherewithal to take over entire companies, when I buy a stock I am nonetheless buying a part ownership stake in the company and I make my investment decisions accordingly.

 To me, the stock market has always seemed almost too good to be true.
 With the simple push of a button, I can buy a piece of a profitable, growing company.
 With that little twitch of my index finger, I instantly become a part owner of the enterprise.
-From this time forward, everyone from the CEO on down to the mail room clerk is now essentially working for me.
-While I’m out skiing or having a coffee at the local coffee shop, there is some Harvard trained MBA working his or her butt off morning, noon and night to make my company the most successful it can be.
+From that time onward, everyone from the CEO on down to the mail room clerk is now essentially working for me.
+While I’m out skiing or having a coffee at the local coffee shop, there is some Harvard trained MBA working their fingers to the bone to make my company the most successful it can be.
 And it gets better.
 I can pick and choose out of a smorgasbord of thousands of different companies.
 If I don’t like the look of one, I can move on to the next.
-If I’ve done my research right, I can buy stakes in profitable, well run companies with lots of potential and I can buy these stakes at fire sale prices!
+If I’ve done my research well, I can buy stakes in profitable, well run companies with lots of potential and I can buy these stakes at fire sale prices!
 If things don’t turn out as well as hoped, I don’t have to lose sleep worrying about how I will keep the lights on at my factories or how I will meet next week’s payroll.
 With another click of a button, I can sell my stake as easily as I bought it and move my money into a more promising situation.

-After all these years, I still can’t quite believe that the system works this way.
-It really doesn’t seem fair somehow.
+After all these years, I still can’t believe that this is how the system works.
+It doesn’t seem fair.
+It seems too easy.
 There are pitfalls to be sure.
 Investing is no walk in the park.
 But it’s not rocket science either.
 Successful investing, in my opinion, starts with this core concept: when you buy a stock you are not buying a piece of paper or a ticker symbol or a lottery ticket, you are buying a piece of a very real business.
-You are becoming a part owner of that business and that is not something to be taken lightly.
+You are becoming a part owner of that business, and if you treat your investment this way, paying the same care and attention into it as you would if you were the sole proprietor, you stand an excellent chance of coming out ahead.

 Buying For The Long-Term

-This way of framing your investment decisions naturally leads you to make very healthy choices.
+This way of framing your investment decisions naturally leads you to make healthy choices.
 You’re much less likely to take a “flyer” on some hot start up company.
 You’ll be paying keen attention to the risks associated with an investment and the financial strength of the companies you are buying.
-And if you’re focused on the long-term prospects of a business, you won’t be relying on a “greater fool” to come along and give you a quick exit.
+And if you’re focused on the long-term prospects of a business, you won’t be relying on a “greater fool” to come along and bail you out of an ill conceived investment.

 One of the greatest advantages that a small, private investor has (and there are many) is this ability to adopt a long-term outlook.
 So many investors and so much of the Wall Street machine is geared towards immediate gratification and short-term results.
 If you can take the long view, you can find incredible opportunities that the myopic masses have missed.